quant525/Multi_Quant_Strategies--APAC-US-markets/Asymmetric Skew-Aware Trend Engine/README.md

 - **Rolling Frequency : 15-minute bars**
 - **Typical Holding Time : 0.5 to 2 days**
 - **Strategy Time in Market (%) : 18.40%**
-- **Backtested Period : From June 2001 to June 2025** *(To evaluate whether the strategy can remain robust under all-weather market conditions.)*
+- **Backtested Period : From May 2002 to June 2025** *(To evaluate whether the strategy can remain robust under all-weather market conditions.)*

 ⭐️ **Key Highlight:**
 #### *Why Full-History Backtesting?*